rootinc/laravel-db-url/README.md

 #### Customization
-Override that by publishing the config file and setting it's values.
+Override that by publishing the config file and setting it's values in `config/db-uri.php`.

-`php artisan vendor:publish -vvv --tag=db-uri`
+`php artisan vendor:publish --tag=db-uri`

 ```
 // config/db-uri.php